mosra/m.css/doc/pelican/writing-content.rst

     Another character used, another level of headings.

-    .. a comment which is rendered to HTML output enclosed in <!-- -->
+    .. a comment, which is simply ignored when producing HTML output.
-        characters.
         This is still a comment.

         This as well.
             and